kwicz/dmv2uAPI/README.md

 ## Description

-_A Python/Flask program that serves up data from the DMV2U database._
+_A Python/Flask program that serves up data from the DMV2U database.
+Created as an open source contribution to the [Oregon Plates](https://twitter.com/oregonplates) project._

 ## Setup/Installation Requirements